localsite/localsite-delete/info/data/datacommons/datacommons.md

 ## Create a Virtual Environment (optional)

 Optional, run the following within your local **tools/covid19-dashboard** folder.
 Wasn't needed.
-You can skip to "Install and Start" below.
+You can skip to "Install and Start" below.<!-- virtualenv -->

 Setup the environment: